whiskyechobravo/kerko/README.md

   more impact on response times.
 For the best response times, it is recommended to limit the number of distinct facet values to a few hundreds.
 * Kerko can only manage a single bibliography per application.
-* Although Kerko might be integrated in a multilingual web application were the visitor may select a language, Zotero does not provide a way to manage tags or collections in multiple languages.
+* Although Kerko can be integrated in a multilingual web application were the visitor may select a language, Zotero does not provide a way to manage tags or collections in multiple languages.
 Thus, there is no easy way for Kerko to provide those names in the user's language.
 * Whoosh does not provide much out-of-the-box support for non-Western languages.
   Therefore, search might not work very well with such languages.
-* No other referencement management tool than Zotero may serve as a back-end for Kerko.
+* Zotero is the sole referencement management tool supported as a back-end to Kerko.